-Be kind and reciprocate the help you have received-elevate others and pay it forward if you can.
+While junior scholars must primarily focus on their research rather than expansive service commitments, community networking is ultimately both a service to the discipline and a fruitful strategy for raising one's profile and finding coauthors, colleagues, friends, and allies.
+To sustain an inclusive ecosystem, be kind and reciprocate the help you have received-elevate others and pay it forward if you can.
 No matter who you are, no matter what rank, you have the power to make someone else feel welcome and included.
-Approach networking not just for self-advancement but as an opportunity to grow academia and your subfield as a richer, inclusive community.
+Approach networking not just for selfadvancement but as an opportunity to grow academia and your subfield as a richer, inclusive community.

+Graduate students should

-- · Graduate students should: - Utilize online gatherings and seminar series. - · Recognize that community building is not a threat to personal achievement. - $\cdot\,$ Lean on your network and reciprocate the help you have received. - Supporters should attend students' virtual presentations and offer support via online platforms.
+- · Recognize that community building is not a threat to personal achievement. - · Lean on your network and reciprocate the help you have received.